Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Experiments

-\textbf{Motion dependency.} To determine to what extent each training strategy makes a model dependent on motion cues, we also report the performance when only the appearance stream is adopted.
-For model versions trained with the video dataset, trained with the image dataset, and sequentially trained with the image and video datasets, performance degradation when removing the motion stream is substantial for the DAVIS 2016 validation set.
-However if the collaborative learning strategy is adopted, the performance degradation is only 6.8\%, verifying that the collaborative learning strategy greatly reduces motion dependency.
+\textbf{Motion dependency.} To determine to what extent each training strategy makes a model dependent on motion cues, we also report the performance when RGB images are fed into the motion encoder.
+For model versions trained with the VOS samples and sequentially trained with the SOD and VOS samples, performance degradation when optical flow maps are not available is substantial for the DAVIS 2016 validation set.
+However if the collaborative learning strategy is adopted, the performance degradation is only 6.1\%, verifying that the collaborative learning strategy greatly reduces motion dependency of the network.
 Notably, compared to the DAVIS 2016 validation set, the FBMS test set and YouTube-Objects dataset seem to not be considerably dependent on motion cues.
-Specifically, model~\Romannum{8} yields a higher score than model~\Romannum{4} on the YouTube-Objects dataset.
-This also supports the need to treat motion as option since optical flow maps are not always reliable.
+Specifically, model~\Romannum{6} yields a higher score than model~\Romannum{3} on the FBMS test set and YouTube-Objects dataset.
+This also supports the need to treat motion as option for reducing motion dependency since optical flow maps are not always reliable.